srijal3s/demo-repo/README.md

 # Demo

-This is simran
-Tis is shivam
+this is shivam
 ## Subheader
-This is Jack
+this is shivam
-I love jack